-January is national eye care month, so there’s no better time to talk about eye care tips and how to protect your eyes from diseases and declining eyesight.
-People with diabetes are at an increased risk of developing eye diseases such as glaucoma, diabetic retinopathy and cataracts.
+There’s no better time than the present to talk about eye care tips and how to protect your eyes from diseases and declining eyesight.
+People with diabetes are at an increased risk of developing eye diseases such as glaucoma, diabetic retinopathy, and cataracts.
 Nearly 40 to 45 percent of Americans diagnosed with diabetes have some stage of diabetic retinopathy.

 What is glaucoma and diabetic retinopathy?

 Glaucoma is a condition where there is increased pressure in the eye leading to damage of the optic nerve and vision loss.
 A person with diabetes is almost twice as likely to get glaucoma.
 Diabetic retinopathy is when damage to the blood vessels in the retina occurs.
 Both conditions can occur with few warning signs until it is quite advanced.
 Both of these conditions ultimately can lead to complete blindness.
 That is why regular eye exams and preventative measures are so important in keeping your eyes healthy.

 Why are diabetics more prone to eye problems?